History of Tyler Perry in Timeline

 In May 2010, Lionsgate announced plans to begin releasing Tyler Perry's films in the United Kingdom.

-In August 2010, it was reported that Tyler Perry had purchased Dean Gardens, a 58-acre estate in the Atlanta suburb of Johns Creek.
-He later tore down the existing mansion.
+In August 2010, Perry purchased Dean Gardens, a 58-acre estate in Johns Creek, Atlanta.
+He later tore down the existing mansion with plans to build a new home, which were never realized.

 On November 5, 2010, Tyler Perry's film adaptation of Ntozake Shange's 1975 choreopoem For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf was released in theaters.